unixorn/awesome-zsh-plugins/README.md

 - [tonni4](https://github.com/AndreyPuzanov/tonni4-zsh-theme) - Includes time and `git` status decorators.
 - [topan](https://github.com/fudyartanto/topan-theme-oh-my-zsh) - Includes `git` information; best on dark backgrounds.
 - [torim](https://github.com/Aggrathon/torim) - Inspired by the [sorin](https://github.com/zimfw/sorin), [asciiship](https://github.com/zimfw/asciiship) and [mh](https://github.com/ohmyzsh/ohmyzsh/wiki/themes#mh) themes.
 Includes decorators for user@hostname (when accessed by `ssh`), truncated path to working directory, whether running as root, error code of last command run if it failed, current time, duration of long running commands, current virtual environment and `git` status.
-- [tq](https://github.com/kitian616/tq-zsh-theme) - Displays `git` status, time, requires a Powerline font.
+- [tq](https://github.com/kitian616/tq-zsh-theme) - Displays `git` status, time, requires a Powerline-compatible font.
 - [traffic](https://github.com/fcce/traffic-zsh-theme) - A dark theme for ZSH.
 - [trajan](https://github.com/denisinla/trajan-zsh-theme) - A dark theme for ZSH.
 - [transient](https://github.com/olets/zsh-transient-prompt) - Add a transient prompt to your zsh command line — that is, make your current command line's prompt different from past command lines' prompts.
 For example, past prompts might not need to show as much contextual information.
 Or you might want to put past commands on their own line, instead of prefixed by a prompt, for easier selecting and copying.
 More details at [zsh-transient-prompt.olets.dev](https://zsh-transient-prompt.olets.dev/).